EnDjeee/MyNN/README.md

 # MyNN
-This is a project that i did for the programming methodologies course at my university.
+This is a project that i made for the programming methodologies course at my university.
 It's a simplified and limited implementation of a neural network.
 The detailed specification of this project is presented in the "Progetto Finale – Metodologie di Programmazione – prof. Roberto Navigli.pdf" pdf although is written in italian language.
 # Prerequisites
 - Java 8
 - Eclipse